sys4-fr/playereffects/README.md

 ###### `cancel` function
 The `cancel` function is called by Player Effects when the effect is to be cancelled.
 Here the modder can do all the code which is needed to revert the changes an earlier `apply` call made.

-`cancel` takes an `effect` as its only argument.
-Remember, this `effect` may also contain a field called `metadata`, which may have been added by an earlier `apply` call.
+`cancel` takes an `effect` as its first argument and a player object as its second argument.
+Remember, this `effect` may also contain a field called `metadata`, which may have been added by an earlier `apply` call. `player` is the player to which the effect is/was applied.
+This argument is just there for convenience reasons.

 Player Effects does not care about the return value of this function.